Paddle steamer: Sidewheel

 Most sidewheelers used two wheels, but some ships, such as the SS Bessemer, had multiple wheels behind each other.

 Sternwheel

-Although the first sternwheel powered ships were invented in Europe, they saw the most service in North America, especially on the Mississippi River. was built at Brownsville, Pennsylvania, in 1814 as an improvement over the less efficient sidewheeler.
+Although the first sternwheel powered ships were invented in Europe, they saw the most service in North America, especially on the Mississippi River and in British Columbia, Canada. was built at Brownsville, Pennsylvania, in 1814 as an improvement over the less efficient sidewheeler.
 The second sternwheeler built, Washington of 1816, had two decks and served as the prototype for all subsequent steamboats of the Mississippi.

 Inboard paddlewheel

 Recessed or inboard paddlewheel boats were designed to ply narrow and snag-infested backwaters.
 By recessing the wheel within the hull it was protected somewhat from damage.
 It was enclosed and could be spun at a high speed to provide acute maneuverability.
 Most were built with inclined steam cylinders mounted on both sides of the paddleshaft and timed 90 degrees apart like a locomotive, making them instantly reversing.
+An example of one is the 1862 Union ironclad USS Cairo.